 The use of active/participatory instructional technology, such as age-appropriate computer software, shall be limited to no more than 30 minutes a day.
-Television viewing may only be 30 minutes a week and used in support of specific instructional objectives to be detailed in the teacher's weekly lesson plans.
 The regular viewing of television programming or video materials is prohibited.
 Teachers must preview all video materials to ensure their appropriate use and discuss what is viewed with the children.
 Providers shall ensure equal access to active instructional technology for all children.